 Move back to the Vega architecture and the large memory bandwidth that comes from HBM2 comes into play.
 The Radeon VII with its monster 4096-bit memory interface and a modest overclock for good measure ends up with 1178 GBps of bandwidth—only the RTX 3090 comes close.
 But Vega was also a power-hungry architecture, and it benefits from turning down the GPU clocks.
 We ended up at a 1650MHz setting (stock is 1800MHz) on the Radeon VII, and we set the core voltage to 880mV.
 That gave mining clocks of 1620MHz.

 Vega 64 and Vega 56 used similar settings, but half the memory capacity and bus width limits performance quite a bit relative to the Radeon VII.
 Also, our results on the reference blower cards are probably far less than ideal—just about any custom Vega card would be a better choice than these blowers.
+We experienced a lot of crashing on the two Vega cards while trying to tune performance.

 And then there's Polaris.
 Much like the Pascal GPUs, our tuning efforts took more time and effort.
 Many places recommend VBIOS flashing, but that's not something we want to do (as we're just testing mining performance, not building a 24/7 mining farm).
 As such, our maximum hash rates ended up about 10% lower than what some places show.
 Besides setting a low voltage of 800-900mV, depending on the card, we set the memory timings to level2 in Radeon Settings, and that gave the best results with reasonable power use.
 YMMV.